 Pfaff JA, Gerhardt RT.
 Assessment of implantable devices.
 In: Roberts JR, Custalow CB, Thomsen TW, eds.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 13.

 Swerdlow CD, Wang PJ, Zipes DP.
 Pacemakers and implantable cardioverter-defibrillators.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 41.BACK TO TOP
+Philadelphia, PA: Elsevier; 2019:chap 41.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2021 A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.